-If you carve a pumpkin each year (or use them to decorate for fall or Halloween), you may feel a little wasteful just tossing the pumpkin after the holiday is over.
 Thankfully, there are so many ways you can use leftovers pumpkins.
-Whether you roast the seeds for a healthy snack or feed the local wildlife, you can put those leftover pumpkins to good use.
+Whether you roast the seeds for a healthy snack, use the pumpkin puree in recipes, or feed the local wildlife, you can put those leftover pumpkins to good use.

 If you often avoid carving pumpkins because you think it’s wasteful, stop.
 There are so many great ways you can use the leftovers.
 Whether you make a homemade air freshener or use as a natural flower pot, there are ways to use leftover pumpkins.